aduffy70/LabNotes/_posts/2019/2019-04-18-Crepidomanes-intricatum-GBS-reanalysis.md

 ## Exploring clonality

   * For each set of the expected clonal samples, I pooled their trimmed cleaned reads and resampled the original number of reads for each sample from the pool using my randomly_sample_fastq.py (or randomly_sample_fastq-low_mem.py) script.
 Then I reran ipyrad with the same settings from the crep18 branch with these "pooled clones" in place of the original samples.
+  * Used Structure on the resampled dataset.
+Very similar to before with all samples admixed.
+The levels of admixture in clones seem to be more similar to each other than they were before but there are still differences.